bitovi/academy/src/angular/8-state-city-options/state-city-options.md

 ## FormGroup

 A FormGroup is a way of grouping FormControls and tracking the state of the entire group.
 For instance, if you want to get the values of all of your FormControls to submit as an object of those values, you'd use `formGroupname.value`.
-Notice the way we connect our input in the markup is slightly different - we use `formControlName` to bind to the name value in our FormGroup.
+Notice the way we connect our input in the markup is slightly different - we use can use the `formControlName` directive to bind to the name value of a FormControl in our FormGroup.
 Groups can be nested within other groups or arrays.

 @sourceref ./form-group.html
 @codepen